 Ackert argued that the current conflict in Ukraine has to do a lot with modern-day imperialism which is deeply rooted in the region’s history, in combination with the increasing influence of NATO.

-“On the one hand it’s an attack by proxy war on us, the United States, specifically because, in [Putin’s] view, we are the ones who destroyed the Soviet Union that he loved and wants to bring back to some extent,” Ackert argued, explaining how the conflict relates with modern-day imperialism which is deeply rooted in the region’s history, in combination with the increasing influence of NATO.
+“On the one hand it’s an attack by proxy war on us, the United States, specifically because, in [Putin’s] view, we are the ones who destroyed the Soviet Union that he loved and wants to bring back to some extent,” Ackert argued.
 “To grab control of natural resources and to push Ukraine out of a very lucrative market that is basically Russia’s main economic source, natural resources built off of petroleum and mining.”

 “There’s nothing more damaging than war,” he said.
 “The kind of warfare that’s going on is breaking down really important infrastructure.
 It’s poisoning fields, whether they’re using chemical warfare, or just all the oil that they’re using to run the materials, and poisonous weapons that just lay in the field, so you could think about it, just as a disaster.”